 One of the nuisances to a gardener are weeds.
 They just keep on growing, despite being so despised, even outgrowing the very plants you care for.
 Mulching is another skill you can master to deal with weeds naturally.
 It doesn't only keep the weeds out but also helps keep your plants moisturized.

 As you progress in gardening, you'll find pruning as an essential garden practice both in landscaping and vegetable gardening.
 Choosing the ideal pruning shears for you is the start to get you skilled at pruning.

 You might say gardeners have control issues but getting organized is a practical gardening skill every gardener should practice.
 Having clean, well-maintained, and secure garden tools will save you a lot of time and money down the line.

-Like any other tools, unkempt and neglected garden tools function poorly, which can be frustrating.
-It’s a hassle I know, but maintaining garden tools is a must-have gardening skill if you want to save money from repairs or buying new ones.
+Like any other tool, unkempt and neglected garden tools function poorly, which can be frustrating.
+It's a hassle I know, but maintaining garden tools is a must-have gardening skill if you want to save money from repairs or buying new ones.